Exclusive Birding at Mana Pools

 Amava River Camp, Kingly Conservation, Kruger National Park

-Located in Balule Nature Reserve, within the vast Greater Kruger ecosystem, Kingly Conservation Camp is more than just a destination—it’s a commitment to wildlife preservation.
+Located in Balule Nature Reserve, within the vast Greater Kruger ecosystem, Khanya Conservation Camp is more than just a destination—it’s a commitment to wildlife preservation.